 Being mindful of your movements

 How many times has someone told you to “lift with your legs, not with your back”?
-Though it’s almost become cliché, it’s good advice.
+Though it has almost become cliché, it’s good advice.
 Your lower back supports a lot of the function of your body.
 Even if you lift using correct posture most of the time, a few haphazard hoists can be all it takes to cause long-term pain.

 For example, parents with small children will lean over and pick them up out of a crib several times a day.
 Once or twice might not put much strain on the back, but repeating this movement hundreds or thousands of times over the years can cause serious discomfort.
 Mind those movements today, and your back will be more forgiving in the future.